 Dialectical behavior therapy (DBT) is a staple treatment method that is offered at most mental health and substance abuse treatment centers in the United States.
-This method of treatment is a modified form of cognitive behavioral therapy (CBT) and was originally created to treat individuals suffering from borderline personality disorder.
-However, DBT has also been proven to help individuals battling conditions such as eating disorders, depression, anxiety disorders, bipolar disorder and addiction.
+This method of treatment is a modified form of cognitive behavioral therapy (CBT) and was originally created to treat individuals suffering from Borderline Personality Disorder.
+However, DBT has also been proven to help individuals battling conditions such as eating disorders, depression, anxiety disorders, Bipolar Disorder, and addiction.

 Becoming Less Judgmental

 As much as we would hate to admit it, we are all judgmental to an extent.
 It sometimes becomes human nature to size up and form an unhealthy opinion on someone or a particular situation.
-Passing negative judgements leads to painful emotions.
-A patient in therapy can acquire this skill by placing greater focus on facts rather than judgments.
-When we become less judgmental, we also improve on our ability to build and maintain interpersonal relationships with others.
+Passing negative judgments leads to painful emotions.
+A patient in therapy can acquire this skill by placing a greater focus on facts rather than judgments.
+When we become less judgmental, we also improve our ability to build and maintain interpersonal relationships with others.